Einsums/Einsums/docs/sphinx/building/index.rst

     * For the Fourier Transform abilities, you will need either `FFTW3 <https://www.fftw.org>`__ or MKL.

     * HIP for GPU support.
+If using an Nvidia platform, CUDA is also required.

     * LibreTT for high-performance GPU tensor transposes.